Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Model

 \section{Model}

-The TIDSI model is a variant of the inverse distance squared Ising model \cite{Thouless1969}.
-The long-range interaction in the TIDSI model is limited to act within domains [see Fig.\ref{model}(a)].
-Thus, the Hamiltonian describing the model is
+The TIDSI (truncated inverse distance square Ising) model is a variant of the well-known inverse distance square Ising (IDSI) model in one-dimension.
+The energy function governing the behavior of the IDSI model \cite{Thouless1969} is

+where $i$ and $j$ corresponds to spatial positions on a lattice of length $L$, $S_i=\pm 1$, and $J(r)\geq0$ for all $r$.
+Note that the exponent 2 of the long-range interaction is crucial in spatial dimension one. \r{The IDSI is a special case of the $1D$ Ising model with power-law decaying interactions, $J(r)\sim 1/r^{1+\sigma}$, and separates the region with no order $(\sigma>1)$ from that with long range order below a critical temperature ($\sigma<1$) \cite{dyson1971,frohlich1982,tomita2008}.
+The IDSI model itself shows a Kosterlitz-Thouless type transition \cite{Bar2014,frohlich1982}.}

+When we truncate the long-range interaction of the IDSI model by limiting it to act within domains, we obtain the TIDSI model \cite{Bar2014,Bar2014PRL}.
+A typical configuration of the model consists of a succession of domains, defined as stretches of like spins (Fig. \ref{model}a).
+Thus, the Hamiltonian describing the model in one dimension is

 where $\langle i,j \rangle$ denotes nearest neighbor pairs, and $i$ and $j$ run from 1 to $L$, the total number of spins. $J_{NN} > 0$ is the ferromagnetic nearest neighbour interaction, while $J(i-j) = \frac{C}{(i-j)^2}$ varies with distance and